kaliRegenold/SeniorDesign/DesignDoc/source/design.rst

    ROS Network Diagram [Figure 1]

-localization System
+Localization System
 ~~~~~~~~~~~~~~~~~~~

 The localization system is in charge of finding the location of the robot on the
 field at any given time.
 This will mainly involve looking at an AR tag bundle, which
 will be placed on the deposition hopper, with four cameras mounted at different
 locations on the robot.
 If at any time no cameras see the AR tag, the wheel encoder
-information will be used in combination with the robots last known position to make
+information will be used in combination with the robot's last known position to make
-a guess on where the robot is while its moving until one of the cameras gets a visual
+a guess on where the robot is while it's moving until one of the cameras gets a visual
-of the AR bundle to correct the location.
+of the AR tag bundle to correct the location.

 Navigation System
 ~~~~~~~~~~~~~~~~~